1 Drexel Drive

 This handout is intended to assist students from Xavier University choose the medical, dental, etc. schools to which they will apply.

 The Premedical Office encourages students applying to medical school (allopathic and osteropathic) to apply to at least 10 schools (unless you are from CA, in which case you should apply to at least 12).
 Students applying to dental, veterinary, optometry, podiatry, and other types of health professions schools are encouraged to apply to at least 5 schools.

 General Categories of Schools to Which You DEFINITELY Should Consider Applying:

 - All of the public schools in your home state.
 Because most public institutions give preference to state residents (whose parents are paying the taxes which fund the schools) and many accept NO non-residents.

 - Historically Black Colleges and Universities (HBCUs).
 Xavier students have been accepted into and successfully completed medical/dental school at Howard (Washington, DC), Meharry (Nashville, TN), and Morehouse (Atlanta, GA) for many years.
-It is HIGHLY recommended that students apply to these institutions.
+It is HIGHLY recommended that students apply to programs at these institutions.

 Other Schools to Which You Should Consider Applying in Order to Reach the Recommended Number of Schools:

 - Private and public school to which XU students have been accepted in the past.
 Private schools generally do not receive state aid and are thus able to accept students from all areas of the country.
 However, because they accept students from the entire country, they are generally more competitive.
 Consider applying to public schools outside of your state provided they accept out-of-state residents.